 Rick has a two-man tent.
 You can share it with him when you go camping.

-These are just a few of the essential summer words to boost your vocabulary.
+These are just a few of the essential English words to boost your vocabulary and talk about summer.
 Now, what are you waiting for?
 Grab your Ipod, towel and book and hit the beach!

 Have a great summer and don’t forget to wear your sunscreen!